amitgayar/tfidf_clustering/README.md

 ### worflow.py
 ```
-	- It employs the class Story_Struct to process the whole story.
+It employs the class Story_Struct to process the whole story.
 	Story_Struct class contains following methods:
 			1. load(self, keyvalue = None)
 			2. process(self, step, level='articles', no_of_doc=None, compute_again=False , filesave=False)
 			3. process_all()
 			4. save(self, data, filetype )
-		**parameters** : 'no_of_doc' is number of articles to process at a time
+	parameters: 'no_of_doc' is number of articles to process at a time
 				'compute_again' forces to recompute rather than to load from the processed files in directories.
 				'filesave' saves or replaces the pre-processed files with the current computation.
 	Example:
 			story = Story_Struct('article 370 scrapped')
 			all_doc_list = story.process("spacy")
 			tfidf = story.process("tfidf")